News

 Decades ago, there were far more Reserve Officers’ Training Corps (ROTC) programs and occupational trade courses in secondary schools.

-However, too many of these programs were eliminated in favor of adding more technology courses.
-I have nothing against tech subjects, but they don’t offer enough variety for students who might not want to attend university or prepare for high-tech fields.
+However, across the years many of these programs were eliminated, often in favor of technology courses.
+I have nothing against tech subjects, but they don’t offer enough variety for students who might not want to attend a university or prepare for high-tech fields.

-Implementing ROTC programs into more high schools in California and other states could have a beneficial effect for society and for the students who enter these programs.
-They offer discipline and structure into a teenager’s life, as well as a commitment to a cause larger than themselves as they build character, learn to work as a team, and pull their own weight.
+Implementing ROTC programs in more high schools would have a beneficial effect for society and for the students who enter these programs.
+They introduce discipline and structure into a teenager’s life, as well as a commitment to a cause larger than themselves as they build character and offer students the chance both to work as a team and to pull their own weight.

-These programs can also instill a love for country and a desire for selfless service.
-After high school, some of these students would go on to more advanced ROTC programs in college, or they might go directly into the active or reserve armed forces of the United States.
-The benefits, incentives, and salaries have been improving in recent years.
+These programs can also instill a love of country and a desire for selfless service.
+After high school, some of these students would be likely to go on to more-advanced ROTC programs in college, or they might go directly into the active or reserve armed forces of the United States.
+The benefits, incentives, and salaries in the military have been improving in recent years.

-The high school component would give students an edge over other graduates who enter the military without prior ROTC training.
+The high school component gives students an edge over other graduates who enter the military without prior ROTC training.
 Indeed, many new recruits who lack discipline or a solid work ethic have difficulty adjusting to a military lifestyle.

 In addition, too many occupational trade programs were phased out of the public secondary schools in the 1970s and 1980s.
 That was a mistake for a number of reasons.
-First, it took away a large portion of elective courses in secondary school.
-I recall that computer courses and computer assisted drafting CAD took on greater prominence, while auto shop, carpentry, electrical, metal work, etc., disappeared.
+First, it took away a large segment of the existing elective courses in secondary school.
+I recall that computer courses and computer-aided drafting (CAD) took on greater prominence, while auto shop, carpentry, electrical, metal work, etc., disappeared.

-There is an incredible demand in America for skilled individuals in a variety of occupational trades.
-Inadequate numbers of technical and trade experts are graduating out of community and junior colleges and trade schools to meet the growing demand.
-Restoring practical trades in secondary school could help to accelerate the pipeline into advanced training and internships.
+There is an incredible demand in the United States for skilled individuals in a variety of occupational trades.
+The number of technical and trade experts graduating out of community and junior colleges and trade schools is inadequate to meet the growing demand.
+Restoring practical trades in secondary school would help to accelerate the pipeline into advanced training and internships.

-Agriculture, air conditioning and heating personnel, auto mechanics, carpenters, construction experts, electricians, installers, pipe-fitters, plumbers, ship builders, welders, and others are also currently in high demand in both government and private sector positions.
-Occupational trade classes in secondary school can help alleviate current shortages by training more interested folks with initial skills, who can over time increase the supply of skilled trade apprentices.
+Agricultural workers, air conditioning and heating personnel, auto mechanics, carpenters, construction experts, electricians, installers, pipe fitters, plumbers, shipbuilders, welders, and others are all in high demand.
+Occupational trade classes in high school can help alleviate current shortages by training more interested folks with initial skills, over time increasing the supply of skilled trade apprentices.

-However, it isn’t necessary to have two track secondary schools—academic and trade—as there are in some countries.
+However, it isn’t necessary to establish two-track secondary schools—academic and trade—as is the practice in some other countries.
 It’s still a sound idea to require at least some academic courses for students who are talented in the trades.
-Learning how to research and think critically are useful for all students.
-Moreover, all students should have an array of elective course options to choose from as they progress through grade levels, which allows them to discover subject areas that best suit them.
+Learning how to research and think critically is useful for all students.
+Moreover, all students should have an array of elective course options to choose from as they progress, allowing them to discover subject areas that best suit them.

-Finally, the technical trade route as a career offers many opportunities and excellent salaries.
-An individual starts out as an apprentice and works his or her way up through experience to a skilled expert in a field while continuously learning.
+Finally, the technical trade route as a career offers a broad range of opportunities and excellent salaries.
+An individual starts out as an apprentice and works his or her way up through experience to a skilled expert while continuously learning.

 Some individuals might start their own businesses related to their expertise and gradually learn how to scale the business.
-Others would be hired by employers yet still have the opportunity to rise to the level of manager or supervisor over other trade employees.
+Others would be hired by employers yet still have the opportunity to rise to the level of manager or supervisor over time.

-It is highly important to restore more trade programs into the secondary schools of California and many other states.
-It could help enhance our economic and national security.
+It is highly important to restore more trade programs into our nation’s secondary schools.
+Doing so would enhance both our economic and national security.

 Share This Article: